-The Local Government of Khumbu Pasang Lahmu Rural Municipality has declared 100 Kilometer Tourism Road network from Salleri to the doorstep of Everest at Lukla, Chaurikharka within this fiscal year.
-The road districts headquarter of Solukhumbu Salleri to Andheri (30 Km) was already built and further 40 km road track Anadheri to Kharikhola and Bupsa at Madhyadudhkoshi Rural Municipality has completed.
-Local governments Madhyadudhkoshi Rural Municipality and Khumbu Pasang Lahmu Rural Municipality of Sholukhumbu have signed up to open remaining of 30 Kilometers road up to Lukla and Chaurikharka by this year link to the Solu and Khumbu.
-Solukhumbu district is divided into two parts; Solu and Khumbu, the lower region below the Lukla called Solu and above Lukla called Khumbu, it is home of Mt.
-Everest, some other famous peaks and pannier legendary mountaineer Sherpa’s.
+The Local Government of Khumbu Pasang Lahmu Rural Municipality has declared a 100 Kilometer Tourism Road network from Salleri to the doorstep of Everest at Lukla, Chaurikharka within this fiscal year.
+The road districts headquarter of Solukhumbu Salleri to Andheri (30 Km) was already built and a further 40 km road track Andheri to Kharikhola and Bupsa at Madhyadudhkoshi Rural Municipality has completed.
+Local governments Madhyadudhkoshi Rural Municipality and Khumbu Pasang Lahmu Rural Municipality of Sholukhumbu have signed up to open the remaining 30 Kilometers road up to Lukla and Chaurikharka by this year link to the Solu and Khumbu.
+Solukhumbu district is divided into two parts; Solu and Khumbu, the lower region below the Lukla called Solu and above Lukla called Khumbu, it is home to Mt.
+Everest, some other famous peaks, and pannier legendary mountaineer Sherpa’s.

 Table of Contents

 Q. How to Reach Lukla from Kathmandu by Road?